hosszubalazs/evil_snek/README.md

 The project only works on Microsoft Windows operating system.
 As Diablo is only released for Windows, this is not a new restrictions.

 1. Obtain [Diablo](https://www.gog.com/game/diablo) from GoG
-2. Make sure `python`, `pip`, and `virtualenv` is is installed.
+2. Make sure `python`, `pip`, and `virtualenv` is installed.
 Latest versions suggested.
-3. Checkout the repository, create and activate the virtual environment, install dependencies from `requirements.txt`
+3. Checkout the repository, create and activate the virtual environment, install dependencies : `pip install -r  requirements\requirements.txt`
-4. Start Diablo in windowed mode.
+4. Start Diablo in windowed mode (800x600 or higher suggested).
 Currently the cropping expects that the window title bar is visible, do not use fullscreen-windowed mode.
 5. Start the app: `python evil_snek\app.py`
 6. Marvel in the beauty..